 Blue rain - Wisteria

 Virginia creeper - Parthenocissus

-For a separation from your garden it is better to place 3 climbing plants per linear meter.
-This way your partition will close quickly and the view will be smaller.
+For a partition of your garden it is better to place 3 climbing plants per linear meter.
+In this way your partition is closed quickly and the view is smaller.

-If you allow self-adhesive climbing plants to grow along a wall, you must bear in mind that these adhesive roots can affect your joints.
+If you grow self-adhesive climbing plants along a wall, you must take into account that these adhesive roots can affect your joints.